 - Automatically signing up customers for automatic subscription renewal, or making it difficult to deselect auto renewal before purchasing

 Bitdefender doesn’t do a terrible job on this angle, but it’s far from the best we’ve seen.
-On the initial sign-up page, you’ll find that Bitdefender places you automatically at the cheapest-possible service package for Total Security: one year and up to 5 devices:READER DEAL:Save 50% on Bitdefender Total Security
+On the initial sign-up page, Bitdefender places you automatically at the cheapest-possible service package for Total Security: One year and up to 5 devices:READER DEAL:Save 50% on Bitdefender Total Security

 This is actually a good practice.
 Instead of trying to force users into the more expensive options first, the company presents their lowest-cost option on the page.
 If you want to up your service to two or three years and cover more devices, you can do so quite easily.
 You’re just not pushed into the costlier option at the outset.

-The other issue is with subscription auto-renewal.
+The bigger issue is with subscription auto-renewal.
 What we like here is that the company doesn’t hide the fact that auto renewal is in place.
-You can easily see the word for it couched under the software purchase at the top:
+You can easily see the word for it couched under the software description on the left:

 However, Bitdefender starts with auto-renewal on by default.
 And the color choice for the link is purposefully designed to make it less obvious.
 You’ll need to click the gray “auto-renewal” link and turn off auto-renewal if you don’t want that option by default.

 With all of those factors working together, we can’t completely rail against Bitdefender for the sign-up process.
 It’s fast, doesn’t push you through multiple addon service pages, and is comparatively clear on what you’re getting at checkout.
 Still, auto-renewal could be more visible and not pre-selected.